awsdocs/amazon-ecs-developer-guide/doc_source/create-service-discovery.md

    }
    ```

-1. Using the `OperationId` from the previous output, verify that the service discovery service instances were deregistered successfully:
+1. Using the `OperationId` from the output of the previous step, verify that the service discovery service instances were deregistered successfully\.

    ```
-   aws servicediscovery get-operation --operation-id xhu73bsertlyffhm3faqi7kumsmx274n-jh0zimzv --region us-east-1
+   aws servicediscovery get-operation \
+         --operation-id xhu73bsertlyffhm3faqi7kumsmx274n-jh0zimzv
    ```

-   Output:

    ```
    {
      "Operation": {
            "Id": "xhu73bsertlyffhm3faqi7kumsmx274n-jh0zimzv",
            "Type": "DEREGISTER_INSTANCE",
            "Status": "SUCCESS",